Qing0608/individual_project/reversedversion.md

    period.
 The result is totally different.
 The average Violations is obviously higher in weekends than weekday.
 Same as the third chart(conbine 2014-2019 in total).
 Which means, Violations in weekends is more concentrated in certain area, while it is more spread in weekdays.
 Aware of the cameras were placed in Children's dangerous zone, it can be explained that during weekend, there are less car driving around school area, so the Violations decreased.
+Use lines charts is because it makes the trends more clearly.
 As to the mayor, I may suggest to set different speed limit between weekdays and weekends.
 Since there are not many students would go to school during weekends, increase the speed limit is reasonable.